-There will be fourteen (14) classes for competing guards, twelve (12) classifications for competing percussion units, and six (6) classifications for competiting winds groups in the Circuit.
+There will be twelve (12) classes for competing guards, twelve (12) classifications for competing percussion units, and six (6) classifications for competing winds groups in the Circuit.
 The Circuit will utilize the same class designation and the same judging criteria for each class as defined by WGI.
 The Circuit may add “Divisions”, comprised of 3 to 12 units, within each “Class”.
 The membership will evaluate the Class to add another Division the following year when it reaches 12 units.

-Scholastic Guards: Cadet; Novice; Regional A Class, Divisions A and AA; Class A, Divisions A and AA; Open Class; and, World Class.
+Scholastic Guards: Elementary; Cadet; Novice; Regional A Class; Class A; Open Class; and, World Class.

 1. WGI recognized classifications: Regional A; A Class; Open; World.